mariozenuni/betting-site/README.md

 I have created two  tasks that  will run every 30 minutes and 2 h  to define a game not bettable and ended

+php artisan schedule:run to run it --> to quickly see the result you need to run it every minutes (both the comands are ready to be tested)